Orlando Water Quality at a Glance

 Flush Your Pipes

-If water has been sitting in pipes for 6+ hours, run cold water for 30-60 seconds before using for drinking or cooking.
-This helps flush any metals that may have accumulated in standing water, especially in older plumbing systems with potential lead components.
+If water has been sitting in pipes for 6 or more hours, run cold water for 30–60 seconds before using for drinking or cooking.
+This is especially important in older homes that may have lead solder in plumbing joints, even if no lead service line is present.
+Always use cold rather than hot water for drinking and cooking — hot water picks up more contaminants from pipes and fittings.

 Report Water Issues